Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

  ## UX

- This project is about a website for a coffee business.
-The purpose of this page is to publicize the products and services as well as attract new customers
+ This project is about a memory game.
+The purpose of this website is to test the user's mental speed to remember cards.

  **User Stories:**

+ - Be captivated with the design

- - Explore the page and get info about the store
+ - Play the game and try to pass it until the time it's over.

- - See the products and prices.

- - Know the different locations availables.

- - Leave the comments and reviwes abour the services
+ - Be aware of the merits and mistakes.

- - Subscribe to news and promotions

  **Business Goals:**